 Academic advisement for students enrolled in the MSN APRN tracks is directed by specified Program Directors.
-The Graduate Enrolled Student Management Student Affairs Coordinator will assist with academic advisement.
+The Graduate Enrolled Student Management Coordinator in the Office of Student Affairs will assist with academic advisement.
 The student receives the degree plan at orientation and is expected to follow the degree plan when registering for courses.
-The Graduate Student Affairs Coordinator, under the direction of the Associate Academic Dean for Education Support Services and Student Affairs and in collaboration with the Department Chair and/or Program Director, assists students with academic planning, staying informed of curriculum changes, and facilitating problem-solving related to progression through the degree plan.
+The Graduate Student Affairs Coordinator, under the direction of the Associate Academic Dean for Education Support Services and Student Affairs and in collaboration with the Associate Dean/ Department Chair and/or Program Director, assists students with academic planning, staying informed of curriculum changes, and facilitating problem-solving related to progression through the degree plan.
 Graduate faculty are consulted regarding academic advisement when necessary to best meet student needs.
-Any question the student has about registration, adding/dropping a course, and withdrawing from the School of Nursing should be directed to the Graduate Student Affairs Coordinator, who will work closely with the Program Directors and Department Chair for the APRN Program to assist students.
+Any question the student has about registration, adding/dropping a course, and withdrawing from the School of Nursing should be directed to the Graduate Student Affairs Coordinator, who will work closely with the Program Directors and Associate Dean/Department Chair for the APRN Program to assist students.
 All students are encouraged to contact their course faculty if they believe they are not progressing well in the course or have any concerns about being successful in the course.

 Academic advisement for students enrolled in the DNP Program is directed by specified Program Directors.
-The Graduate Enrolled Student Management Student Affairs Coordinator will assist with academic advisement.
+The Graduate Enrolled Student Management Coordinator in the Office of Student Affairs will assist with academic advisement.
 The student receives the degree plan at orientation and is expected to follow the degree plan when registering for courses.
-The Graduate Student Affairs Coordinator, under the direction of the

-Associate Academic Dean for Education Support Services and Student Affairs and in collaboration with the specified Executive Director and/or Program Director, assists students with academic planning, staying informed of curriculum changes, and facilitating problem-solving related to progression through the degree plan.
+The Graduate Student Affairs Coordinator, under the direction of the Associate Academic Dean for Education Support Services and Student Affairs and in collaboration with the specified Associate Dean/Department Chair and/or Program Director, assists students with academic planning, staying informed of curriculum changes, and facilitating problemsolving related to progression through the degree plan.
 Graduate faculty are consulted regarding academic advisement when necessary to best meet student needs.
-Questions regarding registration, adding/ dropping a course, and withdrawing from the School of Nursing should be directed to the Graduate Student Affairs Coordinator, who will work closely with the Department Chair to assist students.
-All students are encouraged to contact their course faculty if they believe they are not progressing well in the course or have any concerns about being successful in the course. studentstudents.
+Questions regarding registration, adding/dropping a course, and withdrawing from the School of Nursing should be directed to the Graduate Student Affairs Coordinator, who will work closely with the Associate Dean/ Department Chair to assist students.
+All students are encouraged to contact their course faculty if they believe they are not progressing well in the course or have any concerns about being successful in the course.